romulus-focsaneanu/Archlinux/README.md

 ### Snapper-rollback (In case something goes wrong...)

 * As you might know it is possible to boot a btrfs snapshot of your root filesystem.
-That allows you to recover your system from an unbootable state after installing a botched update or just...did you manage to do something that causes errors and breaks the system.
+That allows you to recover your system from an unbootable state after installing a botched update or just...did you manage to do something that causes errors and break the system.
-* Snapper-rollback it's a script written in Python, to rollback BTRFS systems using the [ArchWiki suggested subvolume layout](https://wiki.archlinux.org/index.php/Snapper#Suggested_filesystem_layout).
+* Snapper-rollback it's a script written in Python, to rollback BTRFS filesystems using the [ArchWiki suggested subvolume layout](https://wiki.archlinux.org/index.php/Snapper#Suggested_filesystem_layout).
 * For each pacman transaction a pre and post snapshot will be created.
-In case of something goes wrong you can restart the system and from grub menu using the down arrow key and selecting snapshots list, u can boot a read-only snapshot.
+In case something goes wrong you can reboot the system and from GRUB menu using the down arrow key and selecting snapshots list, u can boot a read-only snapshot.
 Once u are into the desktop, open the terminal (Ctrl + Alt + T) and type:
 ```sh
 sudo snapper list
 ```
 press enter, a list of all availble snapshots for each pacman transaction will be shown.
-Find coresponding number of a previous snapshot and type:
+Find the coresponding number of a previous snapshot and type:
 ```sh
 sudo snapper-rollback 10 #(can be any other number)
 ```
-Press enter and you need to confirm by typing:
+Press enter and confirm by typing:
 ```sh
 CONFIRM
 ```
-than reboot your system.
-That's all.
-Enjoy!
+Reboot your system.
+That's all, enjoy!